JujuAdams/GoogleAnalytics4/README.md

 - Parameter values (including item parameter values) must be 100 character or fewer
 - Item parameters can have a maximum of 10 custom parameters
 - The HTTP request body must be smaller than 130kB

+This implementation also includes a way to send additional information about the user to Google using "user properties".
+User properties can be set by setting variables on the `GOOG_USER_PROPERTIES` struct.
+This struct is held in global scope so can be accessed everywhere.
+In order to filter data using user properties you'll need to set up custom dimensions and metrics [in the Google Analytics backend](https://support.google.com/analytics/answer/10075209?visit_id=637773252533763572-1115991491&rd=1).
+There are some limitations on user properties as well:
+- User property names must be 24 characters or fewer
+- User property values must be 36 characters or fewer

+Finally, this library automatically creates a client ID and user ID to differentiate players.
+If you'd like to override the in-built behaviour for something else, you can use the `GoogClientIDForce()` and `GoogUserIDForce()` functions.
+The default client ID and user ID values are randomly generated and thus anonymize users.
+I strongly recommend not using idenifying information as the client ID or user ID (e.g. don't use a player's Steam ID as an analytics user ID, consider using HMAC to hash it first).
+Furthermore, this library is hardcoded to prevent analytics data that you send to Google being used for targeted advertising by third parties.